ibm-cloud-docs/mas-ms/maintenance.md

 ## Upgrade Rules, Policy and Plans
 {: #upgrade-rules}

 Application and MAS component Upgrades are on a defined schedule based on the Maximo Application Suite release schedule and complexity of the upgrade.
 It is expected customers will be upgraded to the current version within 6 months of release.
 Upgrades will be deployed first to test and then scheduled for production.
-The test window length will depend on the size and complexity of the change and will be communicated through the Customer Communications Center as soon as it is available.
+The test window length will depend on the size and complexity of the change and will be communicated through the [Client Communications Center (CCC)](/docs/mas-ms?topic=mas-ms-client-communications-center) as soon as it is available.

 ## LAFixes
 {: #lafixes}